Brazil is experiencing a dengue emergency, heralding a health crisis in the Americas

 But even then, this is enough to cover less than 10% of Brazil’s population over two years.
 The only good news about dengue in Brazil at the moment is the publication of the results of clinical trials of a new vaccine tested by the public health research center Butantan Institute in São Paulo.
 This vaccine requires only one injection, and the trial found that it protects 80% of those vaccinated against dengue virus infection.
 The research center will ask the Brazilian government to approve the vaccine, and it has facilities to produce it, with the aim of starting to deliver doses in 2025.

 For this outbreak, it’s too late for vaccination to help much, and there are few other ways public health authorities can slow it down.

-“Insecticide resistance really limits what you can do in terms of controlling mosquito populations, and insecticide resistance is widespread,” Buzz Bailey said.
-“What you can do is make sure that people have access to clinical management and that doctors know what to do.”
+“Insecticide resistance really limits what you can do in terms of controlling mosquito populations, and insecticide resistance is widespread,” said Dr. Buzz Bailey of the CDC.
+“What you can do is make sure people have access to management.”
+“Clinical doctors know what to do.”

 Medical centers in Brazil are preparing extra beds for people with severe dengue fever, hoping to prevent the kind of health system overwhelm that occurred during the COVID-19 pandemic and prevent dengue deaths.

-“Any safe guess was that this year would be bad, but now we know how bad it will be,” Marquez said.
-“It will be very bad.”
+“Any safe guess was that this year would be bad, but now we know how bad it is,” Dr. Marquez said.
+“It would be very bad.”